kaemil/pokedex/README.md

 # pokedex

 **Description:**
 Simple interactive pokedex where user can check pokemons stats.
-Pokedex doesn't contain real data about pokemons.

 **Why:**
 This project was created to practice React, java script functions, CSS formatting and HTML tags.